LaravelDaily/Laravel-Notifications-Daily-Immediate/README.md

 # Laravel 6 Demo with Email Notifications Daily or Immediately

-Repository that used in [this article](https://quickadminpanel.com/blog/laravel-user-notifications-send-immediately-or-daily-digest/)
+Repository that is used in [this article](https://quickadminpanel.com/blog/laravel-user-notifications-send-immediately-or-daily-digest/)

 - - - - -